Skip to main content

 Updated over a week ago

-1. You must switch the Label Size on Pirate Ship in Settings / General Settings, to 2x7" labels before you can buy 2x7" labels.
+• Choose the 2x7" Label Size: First, you must switch the Label Size on Pirate Ship in Settings > General Settings to 2x7" labels before you can buy 2x7" labels.

 Screenshot of General Settings section in Settings, showing where you can switch the label size between 4 by 6 inches and 2 by 7 inches.
 The 2 by 7 inch option is highlighted.

-How to print labels from different web browsers
+How to print 2x7" labels from different web browsers

 Chrome